-To provide the accountability in spending that residents demand, new revenue from the sales tax increase will be placed in a separate and trackable budget – setting an accountability precedent for future administrations.
-Using the Funding Our Future Dashboard, residents will be able to track how this new revenue is being spent; how projects and programs are being implemented, and progress towards goals.
+To provide the accountability in spending that residents demand, new revenue from the sales tax increase has been placed in a separate and trackable budget – setting an accountability precedent for future administrations.
+Using the Funding Our Future Dashboard, residents are able to track how this new revenue is being spent; how projects and programs are being implemented, and progress towards goals.
+Street reconstruction projects and expenditures will also be tracked on the dashboard since the voter approved Streets Reconstruction Bond is part of Funding Our Future.